 - 1/4 tsp black pepper

-- Bring a large pot of water to boil, add beans, return water to boil and boil for 3 minutes or until done to desired tenderness.
+- If using fresh, raw beans, bring a large pot of water to boil, add beans, return water to boil and boil for 3 minutes or until done to desired tenderness.

 - Cool beans in ice water to prevent continued cooking.
 Drain well.